MinNamgung/Covid19_Analysis_in_R/README.md

 For readers' convenience, I transform the html (Rmd file) to Pdf file.
 The code is open by request due to the midterm policy.

-If there is any questions, feel free to contact me (minnamgung01@gmail.com).
+If you have any questions, feel free to contact me (minnamgung01@gmail.com).